aimms/language-reference/optimization-modeling-components/variable-and-constraint-declaration/constraint-declaration-and-attributes.rst

 constraints that are unlikely to be violated (lazy constraints).
 Simply including these constraints in the original formulation could make the LP subproblem of a MIP optimization very large or too expensive to solve.
-CPLEX, GUROBI and ODH-CPLEX can handle problems with lazy constraints more efficiently, and therefore AIMMS allows you to identify lazy constraints in your model.
+CPLEX, Gurobi and ODH-CPLEX can handle problems with lazy constraints more efficiently, and therefore AIMMS allows you to identify lazy constraints in your model.

 .. rubric:: The ``IncludeInLazyConstraintPool`` property

-You can specify that a constraint should be added to the pool of lazy constraints considered by CPLEX, GUROBI or ODH-CPLEX by setting the property ``IncludeInLazyConstraintPool``.
-You need the CPLEX, GUROBI or ODH-CPLEX solver to use this constraint property.
-When solving your MIP model, CPLEX, GUROBI and ODH-CPLEX will only consider these constraints when they are violated.
+You can specify that a constraint should be added to the pool of lazy constraints considered by CPLEX, Gurobi or ODH-CPLEX by setting the property ``IncludeInLazyConstraintPool``.
+You need the CPLEX, Gurobi or ODH-CPLEX solver to use this constraint property.
+When solving your MIP model, CPLEX, Gurobi and ODH-CPLEX will only consider these constraints when they are violated.

 .. rubric:: User cut pools